youurayy/console/README.md

     + "Resume scrolling" command.
     + Configure initial window state (appearence settings).
     * Mono-instance is no longer forced in jump lists.
+    * User profile is fully created when running a shell with another user credentials.

 Changes in 1.16.1 (08 mar 2016)